Cardiff University Bursary

 - be eligible for UK student funding support for maintenance and have an assessed household income of below £35,000 (as defined in the Student Support funding regulations)

 - be liable to pay tuition fees of £9,000 (including tuition fee remission grant, if applicable).
 Please note: Some students studying healthcare-related subjects may receive NHS funding, in which case, they will not be eligible for Cardiff University Bursaries.

-In 2020, bursaries will be £1,000 for first-year students.
-This bursary relates to the 2020/21 academic year.
-In subsequent years, where a student continues to meet the eligibility criteria, a bursary will be paid.
-The minimum bursary paid for continuing students will be £500.
+In 2021, bursaries will be £1,000 for first-year students.
+This bursary relates to the 2021/22 academic year.
+In subsequent years, where a student continues to meet the eligibility criteria, a £500 bursary will be paid.

 The £1,000 bursary is available on top of government-funded maintenance grants and loans, and is paid in two instalments via the Student Loans Company.